B: Breakfast | L: Lunch | D: Dinner | BR: Brunch | T: Take-out

-Simply put, the sweet little treats at Boxer Donut & Espresso Bar are a knockout.
+Simply put, the sweet little treats at Boxer Donut & Espresso Bar are a knockout in Nyack’s dining scene.
 Mixing it up with a variety of yeast-raised, cake, or choux-based doughs, the folks here never settle on a donut assortment.
 Past confections range from seasonal, with cranberry-orange glazed donuts for Thanksgiving, to sugar overload, like the chocolate-chip-cookie-dough-filled donuts.
 We recommend something more subtle, like the vegan lemon rosemary glazed.
 For a caffeine pick-me-up, indulge in a fresh cup of joe from Stumptown House Blend.

 845.353.5300, B, T

 Maura’s Kitchen offers a unique opportunity to try Peruvian cuisine amid Nyack’s dining options.
 Peru’s history of colonization and immigration has resulted in a slew of multicultural cuisines, the most popular of which may be chifa, a blend of Cantonese cooking styles with Peruvian traditions and ingredients.
 Chaufa, a fried rice with cabbage, red pepper, snow peas, egg, and scallions, is a great introduction, as is lomo saltado: sirloin strips sautéed with plum tomatoes and onions, served with fries and rice.
 Maura’s also offers numerous ceviche and seafood dishes.
 Sunday brunch is not to be missed with bottomless drinks (including pisco sours, margaritas, and sangrias).